near/wallet-selector/packages/export-selector-ui/README.md

 npm install @near-wallet-selector/export-selector-ui
 ```

-Then use it in your dApp:
+Then use it in your wallet:

 ```ts
 import { setupWalletSelector } from "@near-wallet-selector/core";